Plastic Surgery and Anesthesia: Weighing Your Options

 The benefits of local anesthesia are many.
 For one, cosmetic surgeries performed with local anesthesia take less time to complete.
 They’re also associated with a dramatically quicker recovery because the body only has to heal the specific treatment area.
 Furthermore, some patients feel better about not having to go under general anesthesia and opt for local anesthesia instead.
 Yet, local is not always better.

 Let’s take the example of an abdominoplasty (tummy tuck).
 We recommend general anesthesia for these types of procedures and feel it allows us to achieve the best results.
 General anesthesia helps relax the abdominal muscles.
 This allows the surgeon to tighten the muscles optimally during the surgery.
-And last but not least, sometimes, when the procedure is done without general anesthesia, the postoperative discomfort is worse than necessary.
+Last but not least, sometimes, when the procedure is done without general anesthesia, the postoperative discomfort is worse than necessary.
 So, “going under” does have its benefits for some types of procedures and certain patients.

 Is General Anesthesia Safe?